What is Form 8938? FATCA Filing Requirements for US Expats

 • insurance companies.

-Whether you’ll need to file Form 8938 depends on all three factors listed below:
+Whether you’ll need to comply with FATCA reporting as an individual taxpayer and file Form 8938 depends on all three factors listed below:

 • Your US citizenship and immigration status